Coping with Morning Sickness

 Getting up too quickly can bring on morning sickness, so if you have a partner with you, ask them to bring you a drink and biscuit in bed before you get up.
 This will help to steady you before you start your day.

-Strong flavours and smells can often be a trigger for sickness during pregnancy, so it may be a good idea to avoid these if you begin to experience this.
+Intense flavours and smells can often be a trigger for sickness during pregnancy, so it may be a good idea to avoid these if you begin to experience this.
 Coffee, alcohol, cola, chocolate, sugary and fatty foods are all known to cause nausea or upset pregnant bellies.
-Ask your partner / family to help you avoid these by keeping a good stock of 'safe' foods in your fridge - things which can be prepared quickly or eaten cold, or which do not have a lingering smell or taste.
+Ask your partner/family to help you avoid these by keeping a good stock of 'safe' foods in your fridge - things which can be prepared quickly or eaten cold, or which do not have a lingering smell or taste.

 Due to the possible risks to the baby, conventional medicine is often avoided when treating morning sickness, resulting in a greater number of women seeking alternative therapies to help them cope with this difficult time.